 Lenders should use the following criteria when determining if the mortgage loan can be delivered to Fannie Mae:

 If the property has been damaged and the damage does not affect the safety, soundness, or structural integrity of the property and the repair items are covered by insurance, the lender may deliver the loan to Fannie Mae.
-In these circumstances, the lender must obtain documentation of the professional estimates of the repair costs and must ensure that sufficient insurance proceeds are available for the borrower's benefit to guarantee the completion of the repairs.
+In these circumstances, the lender must obtain documentation of the professional estimates of the repair costs and must ensure that sufficient funds are available for the borrower's benefit to guarantee the completion of the repairs.

 If the property was damaged and the damage is uninsured or the damage affects the safety, soundness, or structural integrity of the property, the property must be repaired before the loan is delivered to Fannie Mae.

-DU is updated periodically to incorporate ZIP codes included in FEMA-Declared Disaster Areas.
+DU is updated periodically to incorporate ZIP codes included in FEMA-Declared Disaster Areas eligible for Individual Assistance.
 Fannie Mae may also add areas impacted by other disasters or emergencies at its discretion.
-Properties in those ZIP codes are excluded from consideration for an appraisal waiver.
-However, DU is not aware of all disasters and the lender may need to obtain an appraisal even if DU offered an appraisal waiver.
+Properties in those ZIP codes are excluded from consideration for a new appraisal waiver offer.

 After Fannie Mae has received an acceptable appraisal that was performed following a disaster, that appraisal can serve as the basis for a future appraisal waiver offer.
 Lenders may exercise these offers in accordance with the requirements in B4-1.4-10, Appraisal Waivers.

 When a loan is secured by a property located in a FEMA-Declared Disaster Area eligible for individual assistance, Fannie Mae provides additional flexibilities.
 The following requirements apply: